 - Boston Local Food Festival with over 100 vendors, 200 volunteers and 30,000 attendees.

 - We also were supportive of efforts with the local incubator kitchen, Crop Circle Kitchen and an urban agriculture pilot venture, City Growers of City Fresh Foods.

-In 2012, our current events include additional ALLocal dinners and an expanded Third Annual Boston Local Food Festival on Saturday, October 7.
+In 2014, our current events include ALLocal Dinners, Local Food Trade Show, 5th Annual Boston Local Food Festival on Sunday, September 14th, Hyper-Local Craft Brewfest and Local Craft Brewfest.
 This website and upcoming newsletters will serve as new resources promoting our events and other local food opportunities in the metro Boston area.